whizard is hosted by Hepforge, IPPP Durham

 HepMC is a C++ class library for handling collider scattering events.
 In particular, it provides a portable format for event files.
 If you want to use this format, you should link WHIZARD with HepMC, otherwise you can skip this section.

-If it is not already installed on your system, you may obtain HepMC from one of these two webpages:
+If it is not already installed on your system, you may obtain HepMC2 from this webpage:

 If the HepMC library is linked with the installation, WHIZARD is able to read and write files in the HepMC format.